GillesArcas/numsed/README.md

 Compiling a python script into sed is made in four passes:

 * the python script is transformed into another python script where all operators are replaced with functions.
-These functions are defined in the module numsed_lib.
+These functions are defined in the numsed_lib module.
 These definitions used the standard operators assuming they work on positive operands.
 Let's call the resulting script the positive form.
 * The positive form is then compiled and disassembled with the dis module into opcodes.
 * The disassembly is simplified and completed to obtain an opcode program which can be interpreted independently.
 The interpretation of opcodes is used for testing.
 * Finally, the sed script is obtained by replacing each opcode by a sed snippet.